timohissink/wazuh-bitwarden-integration/README.md

-# Bitwarden to Wazuh SIEM Integration.
+# Bitwarden to Wazuh SIEM Integration

 > Turn Bitwarden organisation events into clear, actionable Wazuh alerts — without building and maintaining your own API poller or detection rules.